1. Home

 Install solar panels

-With solar power for your home, you can generate your own green, 100% renewable energy.
-You can partially, largely, or entirely avoid electricity from your utility.
+With solar power for your home, you can reduce the amount of electricity you buy from your utility.
 You can reduce your electric bills, increase your energy independence, and help the environment.
 With the expertise of Palmetto’s team, you can maximize the savings from a new system.

 If you’re interested in learning more about home solar power and seeing if a journey toward cleaner, less expensive energy is right for you, go to Palmetto’s solar savings calculator or use our contact form.